Skip to main content

 The "getRecordsByIds'' action uses a primary key index to look up records.
 A primary key index must be a unique, non-null index without conditional filtering.
 For best performance and maximum simplicity, create tables using the JSON DB API because it automatically creates an auto increment "id" field that is indexed as a primary key.

-The "primaryKeys" property is an array of arrays that contain key values used by the "getRecordsByIds" action to find and return one or more records.
-The default value is "null" but it is required if the "ids" property is omitted.
+The "primaryKeys" property is an array of arrays containing key-value pairs.
+The default value is ""null" ,but it is required if the "ids" property is omitted.
+It is used to specify search criteria and to show the results found.

 • "primaryKeys" is best used if tables were created with primary keys composed of multiple fields.
 If primary keys are composed of a single field, it is best to use "ids".